The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Details on Empirical Validations

 Figure~\ref{fig-cvr-1} shows an overview of this data.
 The table in panel (a) shows row percentages that sum to 100\% in each row.
 Among the 20 million or so ballots cast for Joseph Biden, the Democratic candidate for President, 5.6\% voted for a Republican candidate, and 4\% either skipped the House race (undervote) or voted for a third-party candidate.
 In panel (b) we show the level of ticket splitting among Trump voters (on the horizontal axis) against the level of ticket splitting among Biden voters in the same district (on the vertical axis).
 The two quantities of interest are negatively correlated.
 Some districts exhibit substantial ticket splitting for the Republican, and others exhibit splitting for the Democrat.
 These two variables cancel out when added to the entire population in (a).

-We limit our analysis to the districts that are contested by a Democratic and Republican House candidate, and the CVR data contain at least \(3\) different counties in the district.
+We limit our analysis to the districts that are contested by a Democratic and Republican House candidate and whose CVR data contain at least \(3\) different counties.
 We impose the latter condition because the covariates we will use are measured at the county level, so a district contained wholly within one county has no variation in the covariate.
 The median congressional district fragment contains \(177\) precincts.\footnote{Ballot records are collected county by county.
-Each district's collection of ballots are only a partial set of the district's counties.
+Each district's collection of ballots is only a partial set of the district's counties.
 The districts of the final data are in AZ, CA, CO, FL, GA, IL, MD, MI, NJ, NV, OH, OR, TX, and WI.}

+\textcite{burden1998new} and \textcite{burden2009americans} were the first to use ecological inference methods, applying King's (\autocite*{king1997solution}) algorithm on congressional district level aggregate data. \textcite{tam2004limits} critiqued the uninformativeness of aggregate data in the case of ticket splitting.
+Neither work had access to ground truth levels of ticket splitting.
+Other countries such as Austria and New Zealand reported vote results in a way that allowed ticket splitting rates to be computed from ballots \autocite{klima2016estimation,pavia2024improving}.
+By the 2010s, as some U.S. states started to release cast vote records, \textcite{park2014ecological} evaluated King's EI model and Thomsen's nonlinear regression model in ten counties.
+They did not test other models or include covariates.